-The dawn of an industry
+The Dawn of an Industry

 By 1998 the online gambling industry was becoming very popular.
 Game developers around the world were releasing new online gambling content at a frenzied pace in order to stay ahead of their competitors.
-Microgaming stepped it up again, leaving their competitors behind, and hit on another industry first — the online progressive jackpot.
+Microgaming stepped it up again (leaving their competitors behind) and hit on another industry first — the online progressive jackpot.
 Whether they expected it to or not, the release of their online slot game Cash Splash would change the newfound industry forever.

-In most virtual slots, the progressive jackpot could only be triggered if a specific combination of symbols appeared on the reels, but some games had different criteria, such as randomly awarding the jackpot to players, but only if you wagered a certain amount, or only being able to win it during bonus mini-games.
+In most virtual slots, the progressive jackpot could only be triggered if a specific combination of symbols appeared on the reels, but some games had different criteria, such as randomly awarding the jackpot to players (only if you wagered a certain amount,) or only being able to win it during bonus mini-games.
 Having started the industry all those years ago, the introduction of the first progressive jackpot and other developments have helped Microgaming remain one of the biggest companies in online casino software development.

 Still, some companies recognized the potential growth and popularity of online gambling and couldn’t wait to get on the bandwagon.
-Intertops was one of the earliest to strike – as a sports betting company that had taken bets over the phone since 1983, they were now poised to adapt to the fast-growing phenomenon that was the internet.
+Intertops was one of the earliest to strike.
+As a sports betting company that had taken bets over the phone since 1983, they were now poised to adapt to the fast-growing phenomenon that was the internet.

 For almost a year after Planet Poker went live, it was the only game in town.
 But their success and exclusivity were short-lived, as they had only motivated their competition to introduce similar offerings.
-By 1999 other poker sites like Party Poker (which would go on to become one of the most popular online gambling sites in the world), Paradise Poker, and PokerStars started cropping up, all aiming to cash in on Planet Poker’s innovation.
+By 1999, other poker sites like Party Poker (which would go on to become one of the most popular online gambling sites in the world,) Paradise Poker and PokerStars started cropping up, all aiming to cash in on Planet Poker’s innovation.

-In the mid-2000s, online gambling in the US would come under threat due to changes in government policy.
+In the mid-2000s, online gambling in the US came under threat due to changes in government policy.
 The introduction of the Unlawful Internet Gambling Enforcement Act in 2006 brought in new laws that made it illegal for anyone to accept an online wager from someone who lived in a state where gambling wasn’t legalized.
-This dramatically limited the number of players who could legally engage in online gambling and still affects the online gambling industry to this day.
+This dramatically limited the number of players who could legally engage in online gambling and it still affects the online gambling industry to this day.

 In the years following the initial boom in the popularity of online casinos, massive numbers of new casinos and games were released.
 As game developers refined their designs and brought out more and more exciting games, technology moved forward at an alarming rate.

-The online gambling industry was, and still is, constantly evolving and transforming to remain as relevant as possible.
+The online gambling industry was (and still is) constantly evolving and transforming to remain as relevant as possible.
 One of the biggest shifts in the past was the introduction of technology that allowed online casinos to fit in players’ pockets.

-The United Kingdom took the lead in the adoption of mobile gaming into the gambling industry, when in 2003 having a 3G connection enabled you to use “The Betting Site”.
+The UK took the lead in the adoption of mobile gaming into the gambling industry when, in 2003, having a 3G connection enabled you to use The Betting Site.
 You could place bets right from your phone, with your choice of five different bookmakers.
 This meant that you could now indulge in online sports betting while you were on the go.